icaropvn/Python-Foundations-Studies/README.md

 # Python Studies
- Examples and exercises made in Python.
+ Examples and Exercises made in Python.